tyrannotorus/c-brogue-ce-android/README.md

 You may play it.
 It is unsupported.
 Pull requests welcome.

 ### Changes:
-- Mobile-friendly Title Screen with singular Play option (other options removed for now).
+- Mobile-friendly Title Screen (just tap to play).
 - Brogue dungeon is scaled to 2x.
-- Brogue menus remain at 1x.
+- In-game Brogue menus remain at 1x.
-- Android Menu overlay, including a mouse toggle.
+- Android Menu overlay, including a mouse toggle, and inventory screen for better readability.
 - Swipe gestures for movement.
+Two-fingers to drag map.

 ### APK Releases:
 - Get them here!